MicrosoftLearning/dp-420-cosmos-db-dev/instructions/14-functions.md

 Before you can begin writing code, you will need to create the Azure Functions resource and its dependent resources (Application Insights, Storage) using the creation wizard.

-1. Select **+ Create a resource**, search for *Functions*, and then create a new **Function App** account resource with the following settings, leaving all remaining settings to their default values:
+1. Select **+ Create a resource**, search for *Functions*, and then create a new **Function App** account resource.
+Select **Consumption** as the hosting option and setup the App with the following settings, leaving all remaining settings to their default values:

     | **Setting** | **Value** |
     | ---: | :--- |